The following are a few questions we frequently receive. If you have a question that is not covered here, please do not hesitate to contact us!

 Is it okay to see a chiropractor if pregnant?

-Anytime is a good time for a better functioning nervous system.
+Absolutely.
 Adjusting methods are adapted to a patient’s size, age, and condition of health.
 Our goal is to open and align the pelvis so baby can enter the pelvis finding the optimal birthing position, release tight ligaments or muscles which may pull or twist causing pain during pregnancy or during birth and assist mom in achieving the birth experience she desires.
 We have tables that are adaptable for the pregnant patient so she is comfortable the entire time.

 Is chiropractic care safe?